deepak1556/gulp-browserify/README.md

 .on('postbundle', function(src){})
 ```

-Event triggered after the bundle process is over and provides the bundled data as arguemnt to the callback.
+Event triggered after the bundle process is over and provides the bundled data as an argument to the callback.